 However, the amount of CPU cycles available for the hypervisor to allocate depends on the workload of the other Droplets sharing that host.
 If these neighboring Droplets have high load, a Droplet could receive fractions of hyperthreads instead of dedicated access to the underlying physical processors.
 In practice, this means that shared CPU Droplets can have access to full hyperthreads, but it's not guaranteed.

-There are four Droplet plans: one shared CPU plan and three dedicated CPU plans.
+There are five Droplet plans: one shared CPU plan and four dedicated CPU plans.

 General Purpose Droplets have a balanced ratio of memory to dedicated CPU, suitable for a wide variety of production workloads.
 General Purpose Droplets are available in six configurations ranging from 2 vCPUs up to 40 vCPUs, with 8 GB up to 160 GB of RAM.
 This 4:1 memory to CPU ratio is optimal for standard workloads like: